Visperi/WinampRPC/README.md

 - `pypresence` 3.3.0+
 - `pywin32` 224+

-Code could work with older python versions if you convert f-strings into older format.
+Code could work with older python versions if you convert f-strings in rp.py into older format.
 Any relatively new Winamp version should be fine.
 Im using the newest official version ([link](https://www.winamp.com/)).

 # How to use
 1. Ensure you meet the requirements